-In an increasingly networked business environment, global markets are now a part of a small business’s roadmap to success.
-This is partially due to the shrinking of the world that’s been caused by social media and the internet in general – foreign markets are becoming decisively less foreign, which means that opportunities to sell in new regions are cropping up with consistency.
+In an increasingly networked business environment, global markets are now a part of the roadmap to success for even small business owners.
+This is partially due to the shrinking of the world that’s been caused by social media and the internet in general – foreign markets are becoming decisively less foreign, which means that opportunities to sell in new locations are cropping up with consistency.

-Opting to expand business into global markets means that a company will be tackling a much larger piece of the pie than is already available in the consistently burgeoning US market.
-Going global is an excellent vector for growth, but make no mistake: expanding into new markets this way will shake up your existing business processes, so we’ve created this guide to help you streamline the process.
+Business owners looking to expand into global markets will be tackling a much larger piece of the pie than is already available in the consistently burgeoning US market.
+Going global or franchising is an excellent vector for business growth, but make no mistake: expanding into new markets this way will shake up your existing business processes, so we’ve created this guide to help you streamline the process.

-Expansion requires creativity and the ability to be flexible enough to see profits and growth opportunity where you never thought they’d be.
+Expansion requires creativity and the ability to be flexible enough to see profits and growth opportunities where you never thought they’d be.

 Expanding into Global Markets Requires Flexibility